textbook-hunt/textbook-hunt/index.md

 The Admin has the ability to edit or delete the textbook information.
 ![](doc/admin.png)
 ## Community Feedback

+Here are some of the feedback received from University of Hawaii at Manoa students.

 - Connor K.,Undergraduate in Civil Engineering
    >Pretty simple to use and the theme is pretty good.
 - Axil D., Undergraduate in Mathematics Education